An inflation target means the Central Bank has the objective to use monetary policy in order to keep inflation close to an agreed level (e.g. 2%)

-In US, the policy is slightly different because the Fed have two objectives.
+In the US, the policy is slightly different because the Federal Reserve has two objectives.
 One is to target low inflation, the other is to maintain full employment.
 At the moment the Fed is cutting interest rates to try and avoid recession, they are not too worried if inflation increases.

 ECB Inflation target

 The ECB’s main target is low inflation and price stability – unlike the Bank of England and Federal Reserve

 “The primary objective of the ECB’s monetary policy is to maintain price stability.
 The ECB aims at inflation rates of below, but close to, 2% over the medium term.”

 Which target is more important inflation or economic growth?